leonardodeclara/Music-Genre-Recognition-CNN/README.md

+#Music Genre Recognition with CNN
-# Project for the Numerical Analysis For Machine Learning 2022/23 course at Politecnico di Milano
+Project for the Numerical Analysis For Machine Learning 2022/23 course at Politecnico di Milano